AbTrax/YABQOLA/README.md

 - Click once on the point you want to move (object origin, vertex, or surface point).
 Then click the destination point.
 - Works in Object and Mesh Edit modes.
 In edit mode the operator respects the currently selected vertices.
 - Aim near a vertex or origin to prioritize those targets; otherwise the exact surface point is used.

-### Physics Dropper

-- Select objects and click **Drop to Surface** to ray cast each item onto nearby collision geometry.
-- Provide a collision collection, offsets, and normal alignment to control how props settle on contact.

 ### Auto Blink